When you go on hiking or backpacking, you don’t want to get your knee joints and leg muscles hurt. Do you?

-The Leki Micro Vario Carbon is my favorite in the list, and I’ve been using it for several years.
+The Leki Micro Vario is my favorite in the list, and I’ve been using it for several years.
 It has extremely comfortable foam grip, lever locking mechanism, light-weight and packable.

 Make sure you pick up the hiking pole that is suitable for your hiking and provide you durability.
 Some people might prefer heavy but durable poles, and some might prefer lightweight and packable poles.

 So pick your pair of poles you can rely on and make your hiking adventure worthwhile.